rlivings39/learning-compilers/README.md

 A pretty-printer can be useful to visualize your AST and debug.
 You should also generate informative error messages.

+## Semantic analysis

+Semantic analysis runs on the AST created by the parser.
+It works to understand the meaning of the syntax in the AST.
+For example, `2 = 3` is valid syntax in our grammar.
+However, this is semantically invalid.

+This pass also makes variable names globally unique so we can easily refer to them in later passes and assembly.

+**Note** This compiler does **not** implement `typedef`.
+Doing so requires doing semantic analysis during parsing because the meaning of syntax changes based on what an identifier represents.
+Consider `return (foo) *x;`

+If we have `typedef int foo` then this dereferences `x` and casts the result to int.
+If `foo` is a variable, then this multiplies `foo` by `x`.

+This means that C has a **context sensitive** grammar rather than a **context-free** grammar.

+To support `typedef` we'd need to move symbol resolution into the parser so we can know what each identifier refers to.

+The book recommends checking out [*The context sensitivity of C's grammar *](https://eli.thegreenplace.net/2007/11/24/the-context-sensitivity-of-cs-grammar/) by Eli Bendersky for more details on
 ## Three address code (TAC) and the book's TACKY IR

 The book introduces the idea of three address code IR which represents the program using nodes with up to 3 addresses, 2 source addresses and 1 destination address.
 This works well for values, unary, and binary operations and maps more closely to assembly while being easier to optimize later on.